wp-plugins/skedmaker-online-scheduling/readme.txt

 Send no-show notices by e-mail asking your clients to reschedule if they fail to arrive for their appointments.

-If your schedule is sensitive and (for example) only for your employees or yourself, you may select to use a password to protect it.

 Edit the color scheme of Skedmaker to fit your WordPress theme by selecting from a list of predefined patterns.

-You can also enter specific color codes to create a more customized scheme for your schedule.

 == Installation ==
 1. Download and unzip the Skedmaker WordPress Plugin.